 Winner of the programmers choice award at the MiFo LGBT Film Festival (2017).
-Steven Esteb’s award winning ‘Hate Crime’ is now about to make its debut on home steaming services.
+Steven Esteb’s award winning drama ‘Hate Crime’ is now about to make its debut on home steaming services.
 Bringing us a nuanced and deeply emotional exploration of family life in the face of hate crime.

 Hate Crime is available to steam on: Amazon, InDemand, DIRECTV, FlixFling, FANDANGO, Hoopla, Vimeo on Demand, Vudu, AT&T, and Sling/Dish from 24th September 2019.